-- Proton beam radiation therapy (to be available at Winship in 2016)
+- Proton beam therapy available at Emory Proton Therapy Center.

 Hormone therapy (also called androgen deprivation therapy) may be used if surgery or radiation is not an option.
 Chemotherapy is sometimes considered if prostate cancer has spread outside the prostate gland and hormone therapy is no longer effective.